 - Medical Office Biller

-10. How can I find out more?
+10) How can I find out more about this career path?

 CCI Training Center can help you find the right course to take certification exams that will prepare you for a career as a Health Information Technician.
-Our courses are offered year round and often only require one to two days a week of training.
+Our courses are offered year-round and often only require one to two days a week of training.
 Within months you are ready to take your certification exam and confidently apply for jobs in the healthcare industry.

-For more information on these roles and how CCI Training Center can help you achieve a fulfilling career in healthcare records, coding, and billing, visit our Health Information Specialist page to fill out the form
+For more information on these roles and how CCI Training Center can help you achieve a fulfilling career in healthcare records, coding, and billing, visit our Health Information Specialist page to fill out the form.